 - to think logically and critically as well as to express, in writing and speech, a coherent line of reasoning, which will serve as an aid in catechesis and homiletics;

 - to understand the roots of contemporary cultural trends, so he may enter into serious dialogue with persons who have different views, and offer valid reasons that support positions consistent with Catholic teaching;

 - to understand the historical roots of Catholic philosophy, its variety and richness, and its continued relevance for men, women, and families, as they face contemporary challenges to the common good; and

 - to develop the capability to make careful and accurate ethical distinctions as aids to counseling others in spiritual direction, in the Sacrament of Reconciliation, or in other encounters with people they meet.

-St. John Vianney Theological Seminary offers three undergraduate programs of philosophical study to achieve these objectives: the Standard Program in Pre-Theology, the Bachelor of Philosophy (BPhil) Degree, and the Bachelor of Arts (BA) Degree with Philosophy Major.
+St. John Vianney Theological Seminary offers three undergraduate programs of philosophical study to achieve these objectives: the Standard Pre-Theology Program , the Bachelor of Arts (BA) Degree Completion Program, and the Pontifical Baccalaureate in Philosophy (B.Phil.)
+Degree Program.
 All three of these programs also include the study of languages and introductory theology courses.